Consumption in Egypt

-The economy expanded 5.6% in the first quarter of FY 2020, which ran from July to September, from the same period a year earlier.
-This was slightly slower than the 5.7% growth rate achieved in the previous quarter.
+The economy expanded 5.6% year-on-year in the second quarter of FY 2020 (October–December 2019), which was unchanged from the growth rate of the first quarter.

 FocusEconomics Consensus Forecast panelists project the economy to expand 2.4% in FY 2020 and 4.5% in FY 2021.

 5 years of economic forecasts for more than 30 economic indicators.